robole/vscode-profile-status/README.md

 You are welcome to raise an issue.
 Since this as an experiment, I will not be doing much more with this.

-You can **consult the [FAQ section](#faq) for some common issues** that you may encounter.
+You can consult the [FAQ section](#faq) for some common issues that you may encounter.

-## Appreciate

-You can show your appreciation by:
-1. **[Buying me a coffee or sponsoring me](https://ko-fi.com/roboleary)**.
-This will offer me encouragement to continue with this project and others.
-It can provide a path to dedicating more time to open-source in the future.
-1. **Starring the repo 🌟, and [leaving a review](https://marketplace.visualstudio.com/items?itemName=robole.profile-status&ssr=false#review-details)**.
-This will help other people find this.

-Thank you! 🙏

 ## FAQ